 Showing allows the reader to connect with the protagonist.
 The reader is able to feel the protagonist’s pain, joy, fear, or excitement.
 This creates a connection and prompts the reader to continue reading.

-If you’re stuck, and can’t seem to be able to ‘show’ a particular scene, try acting it out.
-You can also draw on your own experiences, TV, or the movies.
+If you’re stuck and can’t seem to be able to ‘show’ a particular scene, try acting it out.
+You can also draw on your own experiences, as well as TV shows or movies.
 Study scenes that convey the ‘showing’ you need to depict.

 2. Create synergy

-It doesn’t matter if your story is plot driven or character driven, all the elements need to weave together smoothly to create the desired affect you are going for: humor, mystery, action, fantasy, or other.
+It doesn’t matter if your story is plot-driven or character-driven; all the elements need to weave together smoothly to create the desired effect you are going for: humor, mystery, action, fantasy, or other.

 3. Keep it lean